DaniDelHoyo/Scipion-chem_PaperData/README.rst

    combined and the most promising ones are extracted using the consensus protocol, with the different parameters explained in the paper.
 The name of the protocol specifies the parameters as: asking the clusters to contain x out of y input source poses (clut x/y) and with intra-cluster maximum RMSD of z (Rz).
+   An additional protocol is added in this workflow to measure the RMSD distance of each of the docking poses to the actual ligand position.

 5) **Molecular dynamics**